sillygoose/multisma2/README.md

     git clone https://github.com/sillygoose/sbhistory
 ```

-If you are just starting out with **multisma2**, you are collecting data but you have no past data to work with.  **sbhistory** fixes ths by allowing you to download the past history from your inverter(s) and import it into your InfluxDB database.
+If you are just starting out with **multisma2**, you are collecting data but you have no past data to work with.  **sbhistory** fixes this by allowing you to download the past history from your SMA inverter(s) and import it into your InfluxDB database.

 **sbhistory** will use the settings in your **multisma2** YAML file, you can just append it to the sample **sbhistory** YAML file, pick the few **sbhistory** options and transfer the history in one pass.
 Now your dashboards can display the past 30 day and yearly solar production from your SMA inverter(s) and look really good.